Affordable medical aid plans in South Africa start from around R645 per month and may include:

 You can reduce your premiums while still getting good benefits.

-Entry-level plans start from R589 per month (2025) for a single adult, offering basic benefits like any private hospital admission, network GP, essential dentistry and optical consultations, and prescribed medicines.
+Entry-level plans start from R 645 per month (2026) for a single adult, offering basic benefits like any private hospital admission, network GP, essential dentistry and optical consultations, and prescribed medicines.

 They offer preventative and wellness reward benefits as well.